A snapshot overview of schools in Cairo that are considered (although not necessarily chosen) by English-speaking expat parents.

 Schools in Cairo reviewed by The Good Schools Guide International

-American High School Diploma/AP/IB Diploma; ages 4-18; co-ed; day; independent; privately owned; 850 pupils
+American Elementary & Middle School/ American High School Diploma/ AP/ IB Diploma; ages 4-18; co-ed; day; independent; privately owned; 850 students

 Offering the full American educational experience together with classes on the history and culture of Egypt.
 The only US State Department sponsored school in Cairo, located in Maadi, a leafy residential suburb.
 Accredited by the Middle States Association of Schools and Colleges (MSA) and the Council of Independent Schools (CIS).
 Numbers dropped in the aftermath of the 2011 revolution but their renovation and expansion plans were resumed in 2016.

 Click here to read our full review of Cairo American College.

 National Curriculum for England; ages 2-14; co-ed; day; independent; private non-profit; 330 students

 A British-style nursery and preparatory school, teaching students from over 60 different countries and expanded into year 9 from August 2019.
 On purpose-built premises, combining modern and Arabic architecture, in a relatively calm and leafy suburb.
 Run by the board of directors (all elected parents) of the Maadi Egyptian Cultural Society.
 A member of the International Association of Preparatory Schools and an Executive Member of the Council of British International Schools (COBIS) and judged excellent in all categories by a recent inspection of the Independent Schools Inspectorate (ISI).